 This is one of the essential grooming aids for black men with beards.
 Some products come in a variety of scents, but you can also use an unscented balm.
 Make sure that the beard balm you choose contains only natural ingredients.
 If it has any artificial fragrances or softeners in it, they can cause the skin and hair to dry out.

 A high-quality beard balm for black men is particularly useful in keeping a beard soft.
-This is because the butters and waxes it contains act as moisturizers.
+This is because the butter and waxes it contains act as moisturizers.
 Beard balm acts as a sealant and holds the moisture in place.

 The balm will keep your facial skin and beard hydrated for long periods.
 An added bonus when using beard balm is that it makes the hair appear thicker and more luxurious.